-It’s still wild-salmon season and what better way to celebrate this beautiful time of year than with a healthy twist on one of America’s most beloved classics?!
+Did you know it’s still wild salmon season?
+If you ask us, there’s no better way to celebrate this beautiful time of year than with a healthy twist on one of America’s most beloved classics: the salmon burger.

-Salmon burgers are deeeeelicious and a great way to load up on omega-3 fatty acids that will help strengthen your immune system, eyesight and brain power – all the while decreasing inflammation in the body!
+Salmon burgers are a deeeeelicious way to load up on omega-3 fatty acids.
+These healthy fats are important for your metabolic health: They help strengthen your immune system, eyesight, and brain power — all while decreasing inflammation in the body.

 Sounds like the perfect recipe for vibrant health!

-Jo and I are both pretty notorious for going to our favorite local health food store for their pre-made salmon burgers.
-The ingredient list is squeaky clean and it is uber-convenient in a pinch, but we always prefer to make our own from scratch.
+Jo is pretty notorious for going to her favorite local health food store for their pre-made salmon burgers.
+The ingredient list is squeaky clean and they’re uber-convenient in a pinch, but she still prefers to make her own from scratch.

-In this simple wild salmon burger recipe, we’re ditching the bun and serving the burger with a lettuce leaf and our favorite, avocado!
+In this simple salmon burger recipe, we’re ditching the bun and serving the burger with a lettuce leaf and avocado for an extra boost of healthy fats and vitamins.

 Wild Salmon Burger